 - Blue Munchkin Land vs. Dorothy’s feelings

-- Green Emerald City; heartfelt harmony
+- Green Emerald City: heartfelt harmony

 – players wore green eyeglasses (book)